clarity clinic

 Do I Have Anxiety?

-Our psychiatrists ensure a proper diagnosis and take care of specialized medication management for clients treating anxiety through pharmacological treatment.
-Working in conjunction with Clarity Clinic therapists, the treatment team works together to devise an individual treatment plan tailored to each client’s symptoms.
+Our psychiatrists ensure a proper diagnosis and take care of specialized medication management for clients who require anti anxiety meds.
+The treatment team (our psychiatrists and therapists) works together to devise an individual treatment plan tailored to each client’s anxiety symptoms.

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), a reference manual used by healthcare professionals as the authoritative guide to the diagnosis of mental disorders – the symptoms of anxiety – specifically Generalized Anxiety Disorder — are listed below and must occur more often than not for at least 6 months:
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), a reference guide used by healthcare professionals to diagnose mental disorders, the following symptoms of Generalized Anxiety Disorder must be present for most days over a period of at least 6 months.

 • Edginess or restlessness.